MCXBootCampUMN/Calculator/README.md

 ### How to use

-- enter numbers
+- Enter numbers
-- choose to addition, subtraction, division and Multiplication
+- Choose to addition, subtraction, division and Multiplication
-- use DEL to remove one digit
+- Use DEL to remove one digit
-- use AC to clear it all
+- Use AC to clear it all
-- equal button for total
+- Equal button for total

 ### Site Makeup